RegardsOss/RegardsOss.github.io/_docs/development/framework/dev-plugin.md

 * git clone https://github.com/RegardsOss/regards-admin.git
 * git clone https://github.com/RegardsOss/regards-plugins.git

 Clone specific github repositories for the plugin you want to generate.
-For exemple if you want to generate a plugin of the "Catalog" microservice, you need to clone the Catalogue microservice repository.
+For exemple if you want to generate a plugin of the "Catalog" microservice, you need to clone the Catalog microservice repository.
  * git clone https://github.com/RegardsOss/regards-catalog.git

 Now compile each repository with maven `mvn clean install -DskipTests` with the here under order :